Table Of Content

 When It May Not Make Sense to Choose an Airline Miles Card?

-As we’ve covered, airline miles cards are tied to a specific airline, so it doesn’t make sense to choose one if you have no brand loyalty.
-If you typically shop for the best flight deals regardless of the carrier, you may prefer a more general travel credit card.
+As we’ve discussed, airline miles cards are linked to a specific airline, so they’re not the best choice if you don’t have a preferred carrier.
+If you’re someone who shops around for the best flight deals, regardless of the airline, a general travel credit card might be a better option.

-It also may not make sense to choose an airline miles card if you don’t live anywhere near a hub city.
-If you need to use connecting flights to access the benefits of your card, it may not be worthwhile to you.
+It’s also worth considering whether an airline miles card is right for you if you don’t live near a major hub city.
+If you frequently need to take connecting flights to use your card benefits, it might not be worth it.

 Airline Miles Credit Card Alternatives